neil-oliver/Major-Studio-1/Quantitative Design/README.md

     var result = null;
     var date = new Date;

-    acquisitionDate = acquisitionDate.split(',')
+    // take the year from the end of the acquision string acquisitionDate = acquisitionDate.split(',')

-    if (artistEndDate != ''){
+    // check it is not empty before continuing if (artistEndDate != ''){
         if (parseInt(artistEndDate) < parseInt(acquisitionDate[acquisitionDate.length-1])){
             //artist was dead at acquisition